What is Scrutiny?

 How can the Public get Involved in Scrutiny?

 Members of the public are welcome to attend Scrutiny Committees.
-Details of meetings can be found here
+Details of meetings.

 Members of the public may also be invited to inform and provide information to specific inquiry groups.